2022 EFL League One play-off final: Route to the final

-In the second play-off semi-final, Wycombe Wanderers faced Milton Keynes Dons and the first leg was played at Adams Park in High Wycombe on 5 May 2022.
+Wycombe Wanderers faced Milton Keynes Dons and the first leg was played at Adams Park in High Wycombe on 5 May 2022.
 Seven minutes before half-time, Wycombe Wanderers took the lead when Ryan Tafazolli scored from close range with a header from a Joe Jacobson corner.
 Sam Vokes then put the ball into Milton Keynes Dons' goal but it was disallowed, and the half ended 1–0.
 Midway through the second half, Josh McEachran was sent off after being shown two yellow cards within seven minutes, reducing the visiting side to ten players.
 Jason McCarthy's shot then hit the Milton Keynes Dons' crossbar before Vokes doubled Wycombe Wanderers' lead in the 82nd minute with a header from a Garath McCleary cross, and the match ended 2–0.
 The second leg took place three days later at Stadium MK in Milton Keynes.
 Troy Parrott gave the home side the lead in the 26th minute with a header from Hiram Boateng's cross.
 Although Milton Keynes Dons dominated the match throughout, they were unable to score a second goal and the match ended 1–0, with Wycombe advancing to the final with a 2–1 win on aggregate.